Modern Slavery Statement, year ending 31 July 2024

 - Medical research

-We are a member of the London Universities Purchasing Consortium (LUPC) which has also published its own Modern Slavery Statement which details how they manage the modern slavery compliance for over 200 member institutions and organisations who procure through their frameworks which encompass nearly £230million spend across their framework agreements.
-We channel in excess of 30% of the value of our addressable spend through LUPC and agreements arranged by the other higher education purchasing consortia and public sector purchasing consortia.
-Full details of the LUPC’s modern slavery compliance is found here: lupc-mss-august-2022-jul-2023_final.pdf
+We were a member of the London Universities Purchasing Consortium (LUPC) which has also published its own Modern Slavery Statement which details how they manage the modern slavery compliance for over 200 member institutions and organisations who procure through their frameworks which encompass nearly £230million spend across their framework agreements.
+We channelled in excess of 30% of the value of our addressable spend through LUPC and agreements arranged by the other higher education purchasing consortia and public sector purchasing consortia.Full details of the LUPC’s modern slavery compliance is found here.

-The particular business and supply chains which may pose particular risks in terms of slavery are in facilities management, ICT and AV equipment, construction, and partnerships with overseas institutions in some jurisdictions.
-Our due diligence processes (below) minimise these risks, and our facilities management services are provided by an outsourced provider which is appointed via the LUPC and has therefore been scrutinised and complies with the LUPC requirements.
+The business and supply chains which may pose particular risks in terms of slavery are in facilities management, ICT and AV equipment, construction, and partnerships with overseas institutions in some jurisdictions.
+Our due diligence processes (below) minimised these risks, and our facilities management services were provided by an outsourced provider appointed via the LUPC which had therefore been scrutinised and complies with the LUPC requirements.

 Our commitment to eradicating modern slavery

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our Institution.
-Our ethos as a specialist medical and health sciences university teaching vocational courses which emphasise ethical conduct reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
+Our ethos as a specialist medical and health institutionteaching vocational courses which emphasise ethical conduct reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

 Due diligence processes for slavery and human trafficking

-We have in place systems to:
+We had in place systems to:

-(a) Identify and assess potential risk areas in our supply chains
+- Identify and assess potential risk areas in our supply chains

-(b) Mitigate the risk of slavery and human trafficking occurring in our supply chains
+- Mitigate the risk of slavery and human trafficking occurring in our supply chains

-(c) Monitor potential risk areas in our supply chains
+- Monitor potential risk areas in our supply chains

-(d) Protect whistle blowers
+- Protect whistle blowers

 Training

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, the LUPC provide training to the Procurement team via an e-learning module on their website.
-Furthermore, the Chartered Institute of Procurement & Supply (CIPS) provide training to their members.